insd45/trip-plan-team11/README.md

 The house will hold the five of us for $214.79 a night for 7 nights.
 This is a $1,500 charge for rent alone.
 With added fees for tax, service, renting, and housekeeping, our total housing budget for the whole trip will be $1,947.
 We've decided to round this up to $2,000 to be generous and safe.

 ## Transportation Details
-The distance between Columbia and Dauphin Island is approximately 678 miles as well as about 51 miles to accomidate driving on the island.
+- The distance between St.Louis and Dauphin Island is approximately 678 miles as well as about 51 miles to accomidate driving on the island.
 This bring us to a total of 1407 miles (788 to and from) + 51.
-If gas prices averages at 3.30 x 1407 miles / 25 mpg (suv with good gas mileage) = $186
+- If gas prices averages at 3.30 x 1407 miles / 25 mpg (suv with good gas mileage) = $186
-The total for an oil change scheduled after our arrival will be approximaltely $65.
+- The total for an oil change scheduled after our arrival will be approximaltely $65.
-This brings the total of our transportation costs = $251.00
+- This brings the total of our transportation costs = $251.00

 ## Activities Details